The right tissue for the right patient at the right time

-The Bioscaffolder provides a a flexible 3D scaffold/construct manufacturing platform offering precise x-y-z delivery of a large variety of natural or synthetic materials as well as printing of cell suspensions with up to 4 independent print heads.
+The Bioscaffolder provides a a flexible 3D scaffold / construct manufacturing platform offering precise x-y-z delivery of a large variety of natural or synthetic materials as well as printing of cell suspensions with up to 4 independent print heads.
+It is currently the only one of its kind in New Zealand.

 It can 3D Print a variety of different biopolymers, create porous structures for tissue engineering, co-print hard (PCL) and soft (alginate) biopolymers, has an exposition lamp for UV curing; and can do so via sequential printing, co-axial extrusion, and nanolitre, piezoelectric pipetting.